jsbots/AutoFish/README.md

 AutoFish 2.0.0 beta Premium: [Download](https://www.buymeacoffee.com/jsbots/e/96734)

-It's open-source software, so if you are afraid of downloading the executable file,  you can clone the repository, check the code and launch it from the CLI.
+The software is open-source, allowing you to clone the repository, review the code, and launch it directly from the command-line interface if you have concerns about downloading the executable file.

-The executable file is a setup, it will install the bot into ```c:/users/your_user/App Data/Local/random_folder/``` and create a shortcut with a random name on your desktop.
+If you choose to download the executable file, it functions as a setup file that installs the bot in the following directory: *c:/users/your_user/App Data/Local/random_folder/*.
+Additionally, a shortcut with a randomly generated name will be created on your desktop.

-You can uninstall it in the Windows Settings, the name of the uninstall will be the same name as the name of the shortcut.
+If you wish to uninstall the bot, you can do so through the Windows Settings.
+The uninstaller will have the same name as the shortcut on your desktop.

-If you downloaded a new setup, you need to uninstall the previous AutoFish first, because the random names of the application and the folder are generated per install, so it won't automatically re-install a new application in the folder of the previous.
+Please note that if you download a new setup file, it is necessary to uninstall the previous version of AutoFish before proceeding.
+The application and folder names are generated randomly during each installation, preventing automatic installation of a new version in the previous folder.